 Career firefighters will not receive Holiday Pay on observed City holidays.
-Career firefighters will receive eight (8) hours of accrued time deposited to their Holiday Leave Bank on the paycheck for the pay period in which the observed holiday falls.
-Holiday Leave must be preapproved by a supervisor and be used in eight (8) hour increments.
-Holiday Leave time does not count towards hours worked when determining overtime.
-Holiday Leave time does not carry over from year to year and it will not be paid out upon separation.
+Career firefighters will receive eight (8) hours of accrued time deposited to their Firefighter Holiday Leave (FFHL) Bank on the paycheck for the pay period in which the observed holiday falls.
+Firefighter Holiday Leave must be preapproved by a supervisor and be used in eight (8) hour increments.
+Firefighter Holiday Leave time does not count towards hours worked when determining overtime.
+Up to thirty-two (32) hours of firefighter holiday leave hours may be carried over into the following year.
+Firefighter Holiday Leave bank hours will not be paid out upon separation.